 Morning: Enjoy some festive sightseeing

-After breakfast, enjoy a spot of seasonal sightseeing with a hop on hop off bus tour to see more of the capital’s jolly decorations and famous landmarks.
+After breakfast, head to the magnificent court of Somerset House, and be amazed by the wonderful Christmas tree and ice rink.
+Then, enjoy a spot of seasonal sightseeing with a hop on hop off bus tour to see more of the capital’s jolly decorations and famous landmarks.
 Alternatively, embark on a more unusual tour to see a different side to London.

 Afternoon: Visit the Christmas markets